TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 6/2 Kings 6.32.md

 ---

-But Elisha was sitting in his house, and the elders were sitting with him; and [the king] sent a man from before him: but ere the messenger came to him, he said to the elders, See ye how this son of a murderer hath sent to take away my head? look, when the messenger cometh, shut the door, and hold the door fast against him: is not the sound of his master's feet behind him?
+But Elisha was sitting in his house, and the elders were sitting with him.
+Then the king sent a man from before him; but before the messenger came to him, he said to the elders, "Do you see how this son of a murderer has sent to take away my head?
+Behold, when the messenger comes, shut the door, and hold the door shut against him.
+Isn't the sound of his master's feet behind him?"